Sharing Is Caring

 There are innumerable benefits of letting the children play by themselves with fewer restrictions.
 Physical development, social skills, hand-to-eye co-ordination, motor skills, dexterity, decision making, creativity, mindfulness and so on..
 Open ended toys like building blocks, peg dolls, animal figures, cloth dolls, empty cardboard boxes, real/ pretend kitchen utensils, bean bags, pebbles, sea shells, dried pods from trees and so on are better preferred by many educationists rather than coloring books, board games, noisy remote control cars, puzzles, Barbie dolls, etc which are structured end to end.
 A child can create nothing from them while with building blocks, for example, one can create towers, bridges, buildings, furniture and so much more.

 Let your child be a child!
-He has all his life to finish off all the zillion hobby classes and he is in no rush at all.
+He has all his life to finish off all the zillion hobby classes and worksheets and he is in no rush at all.